likki0207/Machine-learning-projects/README.md

 ![a](https://user-images.githubusercontent.com/68856803/89008744-d2fa6800-d328-11ea-83a8-1fb07d3dded5.png)

 ### -> Steps to implement this project:
-Step 1: Read CSV File
+(a) Read CSV File

-Step 2: Select Features
+(b) Select Features

-Step 3: Create a column in df which combines all selected features
+(c) Create a column in df which combines all selected features

-Step 4: Create count matrix from this new combined column
+(d) Create count matrix from this new combined column

-Step 5: Compute the Cosine Similarity based on the count_matrix
+(e) Compute the Cosine Similarity based on the count_matrix

-Step 6: Get index of this movie from its title
+(f) Get index of this movie from its title

-Step 7: Get a list of similar movies in descending order of similarity score
+(g) Get a list of similar movies in descending order of similarity score

-Step 8: Print titles of first 5 movies
+(h) Print titles of first 5 movies

 ## Project-2
 ## Project-3 - Predicting the salary of an employee based on his/her years of experience